-The success of an intervention will always depend on a number of factors that interact in ways that would be difficult or impossible to predict with precision.
-Some examples of these difficult-to-measure factors are the so-called ‘intangible’ factors, such as people’s perceptions of healthy food and their food preferences.
+The success of an intervention will always depend on several factors that interact in ways that would be difficult or impossible to predict with precision.
+Some examples of these difficult-to-measure factors are the so-called ‘intangible’ factors, such as people’s perceptions of healthy food and food preferences.
 The nutritional status of a country’s population is determined by many such factors, including, of course, the nutritional value of the food people eat, but also a complex interplay between the food environment, household economics, health, education, and agricultural value chains (Waage, Hawkes, & Turner, 2012).
-Thus, many pathways may have the potential to improve national nutrition, e.g. through higher nutrient contents in crops (DellaPenna, 1999; Nestel, Bouis, Meenakshi, & Pfeiffer, 2006), greater nutritional diversity (Hoddinott & Yohannes, 2002) or improved awareness about childhood nutrition (Ruel, Alderman, & Maternal, 2013).
-For any given context, however, it is difficult to decide a priori, which pathway will be most effective.
-Some pathways may not produce positive outcomes at all, if, for instance, the value chain degrades the nutritional value of the food, or if certain foods never reach vulnerable groups (e.g. children or lactating women).
+Thus, many pathways may have the potential to improve national nutrition, e.g., through higher nutrient contents in crops (DellaPenna, 1999; Nestel, Bouis, Meenakshi, & Pfeiffer, 2006), greater nutritional diversity (Hoddinott & Yohannes, 2002) or improved awareness about childhood nutrition (Ruel, Alderman, & Maternal, 2013).
+For any given context, however, it is not easy to decide a priori which pathway will be most effective.
+Some pathways may not produce positive outcomes at all if, for instance, the value chain degrades the nutritional value of the food or if certain foods never reach vulnerable groups (e.g., children or lactating women).

 Credible impact pathways regarding agriculture for nutrition should reflect their complexity.
 However, there is currently a severe shortage of practical methods that allow credible analysis of these complex systems.
 Most conventional scientific approaches are unable to deal with this complexity.
 Opportunities for controlled trials are very limited, especially at low cost, and simple statistical tools (regressions, correlations) do not provide much information about the way that drivers of agricultural systems are related to nutritional (and other) outcomes.

 Use and analysis of impact pathways have helped to show how interventions function, where they are lacking and what can be done to improve them.
-Leroy, Ruel, & Verhofstadt (2009), for example, used impact pathway models to review the effect of cash transfer programs on child nutrition outcomes.
-Olney, Talukder, Iannotti, Ruel, & Quinn (2009), used impact pathway models to evaluate the maternal and child health and nutrition effects of a homestead food production program in Cambodia and found that household-level benefits from the program did not translate into significant improvements in maternal and child health and nutrition.
+For example, Leroy, Ruel, & Verhofstadt (2009) used impact pathway models to review the effect of cash transfer programs on child nutrition outcomes.
+Olney, Talukder, Iannotti, Ruel, & Quinn (2009) used impact pathway models to evaluate the maternal and child health and nutrition effects of a homestead food production program in Cambodia and found that household-level benefits from the program did not translate into significant improvements in maternal and child health and nutrition.
 Both studies found a major gap in implementer and stakeholder knowledge about how the programs improve nutrition and identified this as a major obstacle to the interventions.